revesansparole/pkglts/doc/readme.rst

 The script will perform different tasks sequentially:

- - Check if this option requires other options in order to be installed: e.g. the 'pysetup' option requires all 'base, 'doc', 'test', 'license' and 'version' in order to run properly.
+ - Check if this option requires other options in order to be installed: e.g. the 'pyproject' option requires all 'base, 'doc', 'test', 'license' and 'version' in order to run properly.
  - Check if this option requires some extra packages in order to setup: e.g. the 'test' option depends on the Nose_ package to function properly.